DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: User Study

 \subsubsection{Tasks}

-The participants completed seven tasks.
-These tasks can be divided into two broad categories: grouping and searching.
-The grouping tasks involved identifying or analyzing groups of images based on semantically similar properties; the searching tasks involved searching for images based on specific properties.
+The participants completed seven tasks which can be divided into two broad categories: grouping and searching.
+The grouping tasks involved identifying groups of images based on semantically similar properties; the searching tasks involved searching for images based on specific properties.
 Table \ref{table:tasks} provides a summarized description of the tasks.

 \begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=8pt,parsep=0pt] \item In Tasks 1 and 2, participants were asked to categorize images into 3-4 groups based on semantically similar properties.
 Task 1 was designed to evaluate how users make sense of and categorize images across many (i.e., 40) classes whereas Task 2 focuses on how users make sense of images within a single class.
 The common objectives of these two tasks include analyzing diversity or any potential bias present in the distribution of the data as well as getting an overview of the data.